21 Pottery Wheel Throwing Tips

 14. Balance Water Use

 When you feel any friction from the clay, apply more water.
-Keep in mind that the more times that you pull up the clay, the weaker the clay gets, so if you add too much water or overwork the clay, the clay will start to weaken and collapse because the clay starts to soak up water and separate the clay particles.
+Keep in mind that the more times you pull up the clay, the weaker the clay gets, so if you add too much water or overwork the clay, the clay will start to weaken and collapse because the clay starts to soak up water and separate the clay particles.

 For most beginners, the cylinder will collapse a few times before you get the feel of the clay, but that’s okay.
 It’s part of the learning process.
 The great part is it’s only clay, and it can be recycled and reused.